Pennsylvania Sports Betting

 Greenwood Gaming, which owns the Parx Casino made a joint application that will also authorize sports betting at the South Philadelphia Turf Club.

 The PGCB agreed, with the condition that betting would not start until the Parx Casino proves that its new systems work.
-Sports betting at the South Philadelphia Turf Club will therefore begin a few days after the Parx Casino.
+Sports betting at the South Philadelphia Turf Club will, therefore, begin a few weeks after the Parx Casino.

 The South Philadelphia Turf Club is located at 700 Packer Ave, Philadelphia, PA 19148.
 As with Parx, GAN will operate the sports betting platform.